Balsam twig aphid

 Key Features

-- Produces sticky droplets of honeydew
+- Produces large amounts of sticky honeydew

 When You’ll See Them